MarBry111/Fake-News-Detection-for-statements-in-Polish-Language/README.md

 - XGboost,
 - Voting model created with the previous ones.

+### Modification of transformers embeddings
+The idea of modification embeddings to get the ones which will maximize the distances between desired classes was performed applying Triplet Loss for siamese network.

 ### Use twitter data (train on different languages and test on Polish)
-As the last step the approach , after verifying for short statements/claims the goodness of different approaches and testing possibilities of using different languages as training dataset, obtained knowledge was used to train model on twitter data (mostly English) and tested this approach on Polish dataset.
+As the last step the approach, after verifying for short statements/claims the goodness of different approaches and testing possibilities of using different languages as training dataset, obtained knowledge was used to train model on twitter data (mostly English) and tested this approach on Polish dataset.

+This step could be only performed if previous gave good.

 ## Results
 The random seed was used to obtain comparable results.